-Revised Matriculation Requirements in terms of the Higher School Certificate Examination (To operate from 1st January, 1968)
+(To operate from 1st January, 1968)

-1. (i) A candidate for any first degree of the University must satisfy the conditions for admission set out hereunder before entering upon the prescribed course for a degree.
-Compliance with these conditions does not in itself entitle a student to enter upon a course.

-(ii) A candidate who has satisfactorily met the conditions for admission and has been accepted by the University shall be classed as a "matriculated student" of the University after enrolment.
+1. (a) A candidate for any first degree of the University must satisfy the conditions for admission set out hereunder before entering upon the prescribed course for a degree.
+Compliance with these conditions does not in itself entitle a student to enter upon a course. (b) A candidate who has satisfactorily met the conditions for admission and has been accepted by the University shall be classed as a "matriculated student" of the University after enrolment.

-(iii) A person who has satisfactorily met the conditions for admission may be provided with a statement to that effect on the payment of the prescribed matriculation fee.
+(c) A person who has satisfactorily met the conditions for admission may be provided with a statement to that effect on the payment of the prescribed matriculation fee.